acloonan/dc2-cluster-triaxiality/README.md

 July 2020 - Present

 ## Short Project Overview
-I'm interested in estimating galaxy cluster ellipticity and orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
-I'll be starting by focusing primarily on cluster member distribution using quadrupole moment calculations.
+[CosmoDC2](https://github.com/LSSTDESC/cosmodc2) is a simulated galaxy catalog, with some ~440 sq degrees of simulated sky and some 2 billion synthetic galaxies.
+Within the dataset, the [redMaPPer algorithm](https://github.com/erykoff/redmapper) has been used to identify galaxy clusters.

-An extension from this would be a curiosity in utilizing and comparing different methods or proxies for such a task.
-I may look into pursuing something along these lines in the future.
-One other possible proxy for later on would be the shape and orientation of the brightest cluster galaxy (BCG).
+My overarching goal is the development of a pipeline estimating ellipticity and orientation for identified clusters found in cosmoDC2.
+I'm currently focusing on using quadrupole moment calculations to profile the distribution of clusters' member galaxies.

-Work currently in progress.
+I'm also curious about comparing different methods or proxies for such a task.
+The distribution of halo particles would be interesting to consider, if there are any accessible catalogs of such information.
+One other possible proxy would be the shape and orientation of the brightest cluster galaxy (BCG).

 ## Dependencies